norachams/reverse-proxy/README.md

 # in a separate terminal, test the proxy server and the original server using
 curl localhost:8080
-#note: the 'request received' for the proxy is commented out on line 27
+#note: the 'received request' for the proxy is commented out on line 27
 #I commented it out so it doesn't flood the testing

 # to run the test run